c88032111/solc/docs/frequently-asked-questions.rst

 See `ping.sol <https://github.com/fivedogit/solidity-baby-steps/blob/master/contracts/45_ping.sol>`_
 and `pong.sol <https://github.com/fivedogit/solidity-baby-steps/blob/master/contracts/45_pong.sol>`_.

-Get contract to do somehting when it is first mined
+Get contract to do something when it is first mined
 ===================================================

 Use the constructor.
 Anything inside it will be executed when the contract is first mined.